 According to the National Institute on Drug Abuse, those who are addicted to heroin and stop using the drug abruptly may have severe withdrawal.
 Withdrawal symptoms—which can begin as early as a few hours after the drug was last taken—include:

 - severe muscle and bone pain

 - cold flashes with goose bumps (“cold turkey”)

 - Cocaine.
 Second on Nutt and his team’s list of most addictive substances is another common illicit drug, cocaine.
 This drug is a stimulant that interferes with the dopamine receptors in the brain, causing dopamine levels to increase and cause a feeling of euphoria.
 Cocaine also causes increased energy, rapid heart rate, and increased blood pressure.
 It has an extremely fast impact on the brain and a short half-life, which causes the user to seek more as soon as the high wears off.

 It is estimated that 21% of people who try cocaine will become dependent on it at some time in their life.
 According to the National Survey on Drug Use and Health (NSDUH), cocaine use has remained relatively stable since 2009.
-In 2014, there were an estimated 1.5 million current (past-month) cocaine users aged 12 or older (0.6 percent of the population).
+In 2014, there was an estimated 1.5 million current (past-month) cocaine users aged 12 or older (0.6 percent of the population).
 Adults aged 18 to 25 years have a higher rate of current cocaine use than any other age group, with 1.4 percent of young adults reporting past-month cocaine use.

 According to the National Institute on Drug Abuse withdrawal from cocaine causes:

 - increased appetite

 - Nicotine.
 It might come as a surprise to some, but nicotine was the number three addictive substance on Nutt’s list.
 As nicotine is smoked, it is delivered to the brain rapidly, mimicking receptors in the brain and causing an increase in dopamine similar to cocaine.